Optimal feedback control, linear first-order PDE systems, and obstacle problems: Introduction

-The immediate future asks for testing this viewpoint in concrete examples starting with simple academic situations and proceeding with more and more elaborate problems.
+We end up by examining briefly the typical LQR problem under this perspective to see how the classical Ricatti equation is recovered.
+There is hardly any additional example that can be treated explicitly, so that the numerical approximation becomes crucial.
+The immediate future asks, then, for testing this viewpoint in concrete examples starting with simple academic situations and proceeding with more and more elaborate problems.
 We are already working on that (\cite{fontpedregal}).